Cissyzlc/ankle-exoskeleton-kinematics/README.md

 # Ankle Exoskeleton Kinematic Analysis

 This repository contains MATLAB code used for motion capture processing and kinematic analysis in an ankle exoskeleton project.
+Users should replace BASE_DIR with their local data path.

 ## Features